Khalfan Belhoul

 Khalfan Belhoul is an Emirati business leader and the chief executive officer (CEO) of the Dubai Future Foundation.
-Appointed in February 2018, he oversees the foundation's mission to shape Dubai’s future by fostering innovation and running the annual Dubai Future Forum.

 Education

-Belhoul holds a Bachelor of Science in Finance and Management Information Systems and a Master’s degree in E-commerce, both from Boston University.
+Belhoul holds a Bachelor of Science in Finance and Management Information Systems and a master's degree in E-commerce, both from Boston University.

-Before his leadership at the Foundation, Belhoul served as Vice President of Strategy at Dubai Holding, where he led the organization’s role in diversifying Dubai’s non-oil economy.
+Before his leadership at the Foundation, Belhoul served as Vice President of Strategy at Dubai Holding, where he led the organization's role in diversifying Dubai’s non-oil economy.
 Earlier in his career, he led the setup of the Belhoul Investment Office.